nmfs-ost/noaa-fit-resources/_posts/2021-06-11-NOAA-pkgdown.md

 Steps for creating a NOAA themed pkgdown website for your tool on the toolbox.
 The website uses NOAA colors and a NOAA logo footer.

 1. Set up a pkgdown website for your tool following the instructions from [here](https://pkgdown.r-lib.org/).
-2. Create a pkgdown folder in your repository and add `pkgdown/extra.ss`.
-Add the code below to the `extra.ss` file.
+2. Create a pkgdown folder in your repository and add `pkgdown/extra.css`.
+Add the code below to the `extra.css` file.
 See [extra.css](https://github.com/nmfs-fish-tools/r4MAS/blob/master/pkgdown/extra.css) for an example of the CSS code.

 ```
 @import url("https://nmfs-general-modeling-tools.github.io/nmfspalette/extra.css");